SanderMiller/CompRobo2020Swarms/index.md

 We have created a very solid baseline for modeling swarm behaviour, but there are many ways our model can be improved and built upon.
 One new feature that we were initially planning on implementing was shape formation of our flocks such as forming V's like migrating birds.
 Another idea would be to make our model better replicate real physics.
 In our model agents can pass through each other, a good next step would be to add collision detection to the model.
 A third potential idea is to make the predators more intelligent.
 Currently they move through the map blindly and randomly.
 It could be interesting to have the predators be able to sense and chase the prey around.

 ## Conclusion
 We are very happy with our implementation and the results we got.
-Through the process we learned first hand just how difficult it is to
+Through the process we learned first hand just how difficult it is to debug collective behaviours in decentralized systems.
+This project made us both feel much more comfortable thinking about systems in a decentralized framework and understanding the hidden complexities that correspond with collective behaviour.
+Additionally we gained proficiency in NetLogo, a tool that could prove useful for any multi-agent modeling we may do in the future.
+After this project we both have a continued interest in swarm robotics and plan on continuing our exploration in this field.